-- Instructional Professional Development Plan (PDP) (Appendix A) - Administrator Professional Development Plan (Appendix B)
+- Instructional Professional Development Plan (PDP)(MyLearning Plan for Teachers) (Appendix A) - Administrator Professional Development Plan (MyLearning Plan for Administrators) (Appendix B)

-Professional Development Plans (PDP) are maintained electronically on the Professional Growth System (PGS) and integrated into the Teacher and Administrative Evaluation Systems.
-Each PDP requires planning and review throughout the school year.
-The employee's PDP completion is assessed at the end of the school year based on timelines prescribed in Santa Rosa's state approved Administrative and Instructional Evaluation Systems and are included in the overall percentage as it contributes to the evaluation rankings.
-A successful PDP includes well written goal statements with appropriate and completed relative professional development and deliberate practice.
-PDP completion timelines may preclude receipt of student data.
+Professional d-Development p-Plans (MyLearning Plans) (PDP) are maintained electronically on MyPD-the Professional Growth System (PGS) and integrated into the Teacher and Administrative Evaluation Systems.
+Each PDP_plan requires planning and review throughout the school year.
+The employee's PDP_plan completion is assessed at the end of the school year based on timelines prescribed in Santa Rosa's state approved Administrative and Instructional Evaluation Systems and are included in the overall percentage as it contributes to the evaluation rankings.
+A successful PDP-plan includes well written goal statements with appropriate and completed relative professional development, and deliberate practice and reflection.
+PDP-My Learning Plan completion timelines may preclude receipt of student data.
 The outcome statement should be based on available student data, with predictive statements and other relevant data sources available that show increased/decreased student performance.
 For example, if DEA is available and FCAT is not, use the DEA scores to predict FCAT outcomes.